 - Bike rental

 Arrive in the DC area on your own schedule; Hotel check-in time is 3:00 p.m.
+I'll be making sure that everyone gets through the security process at the Hatfield gate and gets a ride to the hotel, if needed.
 We'll gather in the lobby at 5:00 p.m. to meet each other and discuss the week's itinerary, rules and recommendations for riding safely, and answer any questions you may have.
 We'll then jump in the van for a short ride to a nearby restaurant.